 Transmission Control Protocol (TCP) is the standard of the Internet protocol suite used to deliver information between applications on an IP network.
-By default, there are several back and forth requests required to set up a TCP connection, as well as limits to avoid network congestions, which result in inefficiencies at scale.
-Azure CDN from Akamai deals with this problem by optimizing in three areas:
+By default, several back-and-forth requests are required to set up a TCP connection, as well as limits to avoid network congestions, which result in inefficiencies at scale.
+Azure CDN from Akamai handles this problem by optimizing in three areas:

-Slow start is a part of the TCP protocol that prevents network congestion by limiting the amount of data sent over the network.
+TCP slow start is an algorithm of the TCP protocol that prevents network congestion by limiting the amount of data sent over the network.
 It starts off with small congestion window sizes between sender and receiver until the maximum is reached or packet loss is detected.

-Azure CDN from Akamai and Verizon eliminates slow start in three steps:
+Both Azure CDN from Akamai and Azure CDN from Verizon profiles eliminate TCP slow start with the following three steps:

-- Both Akamai and Verizon's network use health and bandwidth monitoring to measure the bandwidth of connections between edge PoP servers.
+Health and bandwidth monitoring is used to measure the bandwidth of connections between edge PoP servers.

-- The CDN edge servers are now able to make assumptions about some transmission parameters, such as what the optimal window size should be when communicating with other CDN edge servers in its proximity.
+The CDN edge servers make assumptions about some transmission parameters, such as what the optimal window size should be when communicating with other CDN edge servers in its proximity.
 This step means that the initial congestion window size can be increased if the health of the connection between the CDN edge servers is capable of higher packet data transfers.

 Leveraging persistent connections

 Using a CDN, fewer unique machines connect to your origin server directly compared with users connecting directly to your origin.
-Azure CDN from Akamai and Verizon also pools user requests together to establish fewer connections with the origin.
+Azure CDN also pools user requests together to establish fewer connections with the origin.

-The Verizon network also sends periodic keep-alive packets over the TCP connection to prevent an open connection from being closed.
+Azure CDN from Verizon also sends periodic keep-alive packets over the TCP connection to prevent an open connection from being closed.

 Tuning TCP packet parameters

-Azure CDN from Akamai also tunes the parameters that govern server-to-server connections, and reduces the amount of long haul round trips required to retrieve content embedded in the site by using the following techniques:
+Azure CDN from Akamai tunes the parameters that govern server-to-server connections and reduces the amount of long-haul round trips required to retrieve content embedded in the site by using the following techniques: